-At some stage in your career as a Councillor or officer at Greater Shepparton City Council you could be offered a gift or benefit in the course of your work.
-This gift or benefit could be offered in good faith, or it could be an attempt to influence you, bribe you or compromise your ability to act in the public interest.
+At some stage in your career as a Councillor or officer at Greater Shepparton City Council you may be offered a gift or benefit.
+This gift or benefit could be offered in good faith, or it could be an attempt to influence, bribe or compromise your ability to act impartially and in the public's best interest.